jshttp/proxy-addr/README.md

     proxyaddr(req, ['127.0.0.0/8', '10.0.0.0/8'])
     proxyaddr(req, ['127.0.0.0/255.0.0.0', '192.168.0.0/255.255.0.0'])

+This module also supports IPv6.
+Your IPv6 addresses will be normalized automatically (i.e. `fe80::00ed:1` equals `fe80:0:0:0:0:0:ed:1`).

+    proxyaddr(req, ['::1'])
+    proxyaddr(req, ['::1/128', 'fe80::/10'])
+    proxyaddr(req, ['fe80::/ffc0::'])

+This module will automatically work with IPv4-mapped IPv6 addresses as well to support node.js in IPv6-only mode.
+This means that you do not have to specify both `::ffff:a00:1` and `10.0.0.1`.

 ### proxyaddr.all(req, trust)

 Return all the addresses of the request.
 This array is ordered from